Festival Season - Who Were The Winners?

 Sounds simple, but you’d be amazed at how many activations still keep things totally separate!
 The crowds were treated to an immersive brand activation that they moved through before finally reaching the airstream trailer that served up free McNuggets.

 The use of technology and encouraging an Instagram-savvy audience to share content online played a pivotal role in the activation, as did influencers and reality stars including Joey Essex, whose ad on Instagram has had well over one million views.

 This activation definitely doesn’t have that intrinsic link between brand and festival that some of the other examples have, but it certainly gained a lot more press coverage and had a stronger pre-event campaign (offering free tickets to each festival alongside MTV).

-So when all is said and done, as someone who is always championing the power of face-to-face for brands, it’s safe to say that this is still very much on trend as the realisation sinks in that without it you can’t build a genuine connection with the consumer.
+So when all is said and done, as someone who is always championing the power of face-to-face for brands, it’s safe to say that brand activations at festivals are still very much on trend as the realisation sinks in that without them, you can’t build a genuine connection with the consumer.

-For me, the activation that fuses together the more organic blend of brand and festival, with some of the learning’s from the commercial approach of McDonalds would be the real winner.
+For me, the activation that fuses together the more organic blend of brand and festival, along with some of the learnings from the commercial approach of McDonalds, would be the real winner.